Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Introduction

-We develop new methods, which we call ``comparison principles,'' in order to overcome the limitations of the existing works and reduce the computational burdens in finding the most likely evolutionary paths.
-We find that under the logit choice rule, positive feedback of agents (to coordinate) plays a key role. \citet{Kandori98} introduce the ``marginal bandwagon property'' to capture the positive feedback aspect of a network externality, requiring that the advantage of strategy $i$ over $j$ is greater when the other player is playing strategy $i$.
+One of the main novelties of this paper is a new method---we call it ``comparison principles''---which can be applied to one- or two-population games with an arbitrary number of strategies and which allows greatly reducing the complexity of finding the most likely evolutionary paths under the logit choice rule.
+Specifically, we find that under the logit choice rule, the positive feedback of agents (to coordinate) plays a key role. \citet{Kandori98} introduce the ``marginal bandwagon property'' to capture the positive feedback aspect of network externality, requiring that the advantage of strategy $i$ over $j$ is greater when the other player is playing strategy $i$.
 In stochastic evolutionary game theory, the (un-)likeliness of a path is measured by a quantity called the ``cost'': the less costly a path is, the more likely is the transition induced by that path.
-We show that for the \emph{finite} population models with the logit choice rule, \textbf{(i)} positive feedback (defined by the marginal bandwagon property) implies that along the minimum cost escape paths from a status quo convention, agents always deviate first from the status quo convention strategy before deviating from other strategies (Proposition \ref{prop:Pos-feedbacks}), and \textbf{(ii)} the relative strength of the positive feedback effects implies that the transitions from the status quo convention to another convention must occur repeatedly in the cost optimal escape paths (Proposition \ref{prop:straight}).
+We show that for \emph{finite} population models with the logit choice rule, \textbf{(i)} positive feedback (defined by the marginal bandwagon property) implies that along the minimum cost escape paths from a status quo convention, agents always deviate first from the status quo convention strategy before deviating from other strategies (Lemma \ref{lem:Pos-feedbacks} (i)), and \textbf{(ii)} the relative strength of the positive feedback effects implies that the transitions from the status quo convention to another convention must occur consecutively in the cost optimal escape paths (Lemma \ref{lem:Pos-feedbacks} (ii)).